 Pannill Camp studies performance theory, theatre architecture, and the history of modern western theatre, in particular exchanges between theatre and philosophy in seventeenth and eighteenth-century France.
-He is the author of The First Frame: A Cultural History of Enlightenment Theatre Space, which is forthcoming from Cambridge University Press.
-This book examines the importance of optical models of space for French reformers of theatre space in the second half of the eighteenth century, and argues that theatre spectatorship during this period both was shaped by and helped articulate the way that empirical philosophy framed the natural world.
+He is the author of The First Frame: Theatre Space in Enlightenment France (Cambridge University Press, 2014).
+This book examines the importance of optics for French reformers of theatre space in the second half of the eighteenth century, and argues that theatre spectatorship during this period both was shaped by and helped articulate the way that empirical philosophy framed the natural world.

 He is also currently working on a book about ritual and aesthetic performances linked to freemasonry in eighteenth-century France and in the Americas.
 Tentatively entitled Arts of Brotherhood: French Freemasonry in Performance, this book looks at the ways embodied performances helped freemasons refine models of masculine homosocial behavior and preserve an esoteric body of knowledge with early modern roots.
 It also argues that Masonic theatrical and ritual performances helped shape modern civil society both in Enlightenment France and in the Americas by way of extensive Masonic activity in the French territories in the Caribbean.